OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

   - integer unit_index is the row/column index in C<sub>ik</sub>/P<sub>ik</sub> for this unit.
 If the type_of_unit is a meter then it is the row index and if the type_of_meter is a unit then it is the column index.
   - string suffix default '' ([see for description](#vertices))
   - displayable_type displayable (whether it can be seen/used for graphing by anyone, admin or nobody)
-  - boolean always_display (If this unit is always displayed.
+  - boolean preferred_display (If this unit is displayed by default.
 If not, then it is only displayed if the user asks to see.
 To be used in a future enhancement.)
   - string note that holds comments by the admin or OED inserted
   - note type_of_unit and unit_index are unique in combination
 - new table named conversions.
 The primary key is the source_units_id, destination_units_id.
 Need to make sure the source_units_id is not the same as destination_id in any row to avoid self conversion.
 (See src/server/sql/group/create_groups_tables.sql for using "CHECK (source_units_id != destination_units_id parent_id") It has columns: